v4rshi/v4rshi.github.io/seasons_eda.md

 **Project Description**: I was able to get playlist data for my Spotify playlists thanks to a website called [Exportify](https://exportify.net/).
 It made me wonder, can I use this data to understand my mood and well-being over the years based on the season of the year I listened to something and the sentiment of the songs (name and lyrics) themselves?

 **Data**: My dataset spans from April 2016 to August 2024.
 Each entry contains rich metadata including artist, track, addition date, and genre.
+It also includes an attribute called 'Valence', which captures the sentiment of a song.
+Tracks with high valence sound more positive (happy, cheerful, euphoric), while tracks with low valence sound more negative (sad, depressed, angry).
+Read more about it [here](https://community.spotify.com/t5/Spotify-for-Developers/Valence-as-a-measure-of-happiness/td-p/4385221).

 **Motivation & Hypothesis**: This dataset captures a transformative period in my life.
 From relocating from Dubai to Indiana for college, navigating the global pandemic (and graduate school in lockdown), experiencing personal losses, moving to San Francisco, starting my career, meeting my now husband and getting married, and transitioning between jobs.
 Throughout these experiences, Spotify remained a constant companion.

 I've observed that my playlists often serve as a form of musical journaling, reflecting my emotional state and circumstances.
 This project aims to analyze the evolution of my musical preferences over time and explore potential correlations between playlist characteristics (content, length, addition frequency) and my emotional state at the time.
+Valence is a cool attribute, but I think I want more nuance than a number - I want a clearly defined set of emotions associated with my musical history.

 Key focus areas for this project include:

 1. Temporal analysis of musical taste to confirm if the data reveals what I think know (or do not know) about my musical taste
 2. Seasonal patterns in playlist composition, particularly relative to seasons and whatever weather changes they bring
-3. Sentiment analysis of song lyrics, with a specific focus on the period of July 2023 to now (coinciding with my period of unemployment)
+3. Sentiment analysis of song lyrics using LLM's, with a specific focus on the period of July 2023 to now (coinciding with my period of unemployment)

 By examining these data points, I hope to uncover insights into how my music choices have mirrored my life experiences and emotional states during this pivotal time.